 Delegation involves asking other staff to carry out procedures or provide care on your behalf.
-When a health professional delegates specific tasks to someone less qualified, the professional arranging the delegation still retains responsibility for the patient's overall management and must ensure that tasks are delegated only to those who are competent to carry them out.
+When a healthcare professional delegates specific tasks to someone less qualified, the professional arranging the delegation still retains responsibility for the patient's overall management and must ensure that tasks are delegated only to those who are competent to carry them out.
 In many cases hospital doctors ask GPs to monitor or prescribe as part of a patient's ongoing care; this is different to delegation and in most cases responsibility will either be transferred to the GP or it will be part of a shared care arrangement.

 Referrals are usually made to someone with more specialised knowledge to carry out specific procedures, tests, or treatment that fall outside the sphere of competence, or of usual practice, of the referring professional.
-Referrals are usually made to another registered health professional.
+Referrals are usually made to another registered healthcare professional.
 If this is not the case, the person making the referral should ensure that the professional to whom the patient is referred is accountable to a statutory regulatory body or that systems are in place to assure the safety and quality of care provided.
-It is sometimes assumed that once a referral takes place responsibility for the care of the patient by the referring health professional ends.
-However, paragraph 44 (b) of Good medical practice states 'check, where practical, that a named clinician or team has taken over responsibility when your role in providing a patient's care has ended.
-This may be particularly important for patients with impaired capacity or who are vulnerable for other reasons.'

-The GMC's guidance on Delegation and referral at paragraph 9 states: 'the following applies whether you are delegating or referring:
+The GMC's guidance on Delegation and referral at paragraphs 19-23 states:

-- a) You should explain to the patient that you plan to transfer part or all of their care and explain why. - b) You must pass on to the healthcare professional involved: - relevant information about the patient's condition and history - the purpose of transferring care and/or the investigation, care or treatment the patient needs. - c) You must make sure the patient is informed about who is responsible for their overall care and if the transfer is temporary or permanent.
-You should make sure the patient knows whom to contact if they have questions or concerns about their care. - d) You should check that the patient understands what information you will pass on and why.

-If the patient objects to a disclosure of information about them that you consider essential to the safe provision of care, you should explain that you cannot refer them or arrange for their treatment without also disclosing that information.'
+- '19.
+The following paragraphs apply whether you are delegating or referring. - 20.
+You should explain to the patient that another colleague or service will provide part or all of their care and explain the reasons why. - 21.
+You must pass on to the medical, health, or social care professional or service provider involved: - a. relevant information about the patient's condition and history - b. the purpose of transferring care and/or the investigation, care or treatment the patient needs. - 22.
+You should check that the patient understands what information you will pass on and why.
+If the patient objects to a disclosure of information about them that you consider essential to the safe provision of care, you should explain that you can't refer them or arrange for their treatment without also disclosing that information.
+You must follow paragraphs 26-33 of Confidentiality: good practice in handling patient information. - 23.
+You must record your work in line with paragraphs 69-71 of Good medical practice and use the systems available to you effectively, particularly when you will not see the patient again.'

-BMA - Confidentiality toolkit BMA - Guidance for consultants working in a system under pressure GMC - Delegation and referral GMC - Good Medical Practice The Health Foundation - Person-Centred Care Made Simple
+BMA - Confidentiality toolkit

+BMA - Guidance for consultants working in a system under pressure

+GMC - Delegation and referral

+GMC - Good Medical Practice

+The Health Foundation - Person-Centred Care Made Simple